-Alexa Shopping Actions FAQ
+Alexa Shopping Kit FAQ

 - Q: Can all customers use Alexa Shopping?

 To use Alexa Shopping, a customer must enable voice purchasing in the Alexa app.
+Customers can add items to their Amazon Wish List even if they don't define customer settings, such as payment method and delivery address.

 - Q: Which payment method does Alexa use for purchases within Amazon?

 For purchases, Alexa uses the payment method associated with the customer's Amazon account.
-To use Alexa Shopping, customers must enable the 1-click setting.
-Customers can change their 1-click settings by visiting purchase preferences on the Amazon retail website.

 - Q: Where are the packages shipped?

 Amazon ships the packages to the address associated with the customer's default shipping address for purchases.
-Customers can change their 1-click settings by visiting the 1-click settings page on Amazon.

 - Q: Are Amazon Standard Identification Numbers (ASIN) the same across all Amazon websites?